Last date modified: 2026-Jun-12

 - Click Create Project.

-Creating and Managing Custom Analysis Fields
+Creating and managing Custom insights

-- Enter clear and descriptive instructions in the prompt text box (up to 500 characters) that will guide aiR in analyzing documents.
+- Enter clear and descriptive instructions in the prompt text box (up to 1000 characters) that will guide aiR in analyzing documents.

-- Click + Field to add more Custom fields and repeat the above steps for each one.
-A maximum of five Custom Fields can be entered.
+- Click + Field to add more Custom Insights and repeat the above steps for each one.
+A maximum of five Custom insights can be added.
+See Best practices guide for Custom insight descriptions (Advanced Access) for more information.

-Running an Analysis Job
+Running an analysis job

 - Click Analyze [X] documents.